ml-research/A-Typology-for-Exploring-the-Mitigation-of-Shortcut-Behavior/README.md

 This yields percentage values of how strong the model relies on a confounder.
 Lower values are better.
 The run time is a couple of seconds for GradCAM and IG while it is up to an hour for LIME.

 Further experiments of the paper can be conducted with the following scripts: `switch_xil_on.py`, `interaction_efficiency.py`, and `robustness.ipnyb`.
 These scripts evaluate a XIL-revised model with different tasks and benchmarks beyond accuracy.
-The first two follow the same instructions as above and contain descriptions within the scripts about which argument to use and when. `robustness.ipnyb` is an interactive notebook, for
+The first two follow the same instructions as above and contain descriptions within the scripts about which argument to use and when. `robustness.ipnyb` is an interactive notebook, for evaluating how robust a XIL method is to feedback quality variations.
+It can be used via

 ```
 jupyter notebook robustness.ipnyb
 ```

-### Data
+#### Data
 The data is automatically downloaded and stored in the folder structure of this repository (see `data_store/datasets.py`).
 So for any experiment you don't need to prepare data.

 ## Framework structure
-The following describes and explains the core components/modules:
+The following describes and explains the core components/ modules:

 * `data_store`: Place for all dataset-related stuff. `datasets.py` currently implements three datasets (DecoyMNIST, DecoyFMNIST and ISIC Skin Cancer 2019). `rawdata` contains utility functions for setting up and downloading raw data.
 * `learner`: Folder that contains classes and functions related to an ML learner. `models/dnns.py` implements different neural networks (SimpleConvNET, VGG16). `learner.py` implements a ML learner with different properties and provides the training routines (`fit()`, `fit_isic()`, `fit_n_expl_shuffled_dataloader()`) as well as some utility functions for scoring/storing/loading a learner.
 Trained models are stored in the `model_store`.